niklaskb/frigate-events-card/README.md

 # Frigate Events Card

-**Frigate Events Card** is a custom Home Assistant Lovelace card that displays events from your Frigate instance in a user-friendly and compact format.
+**Frigate Events Card** is a custom Home Assistant Lovelace card that displays events from your Frigate instance in a minimalistic format.
 This card allows you to easily monitor captured events, including clips, snapshots, and other relevant details.

 ## Features
 - Displays a list of Frigate events (including custom events) with timestamps and confidence scores.